bkl1989/central-library/README.md

-Some new ways to inde historical data
+Some new ways to index historical data